AmziLS/AmziProlog/README.md

 linkrun/ contains the source for the Prolog linker. libs/ contains Prolog libraries that will be compiled to .plm files.

+OS related extensions to Prolog, for handling files, directories, environment variables, and displaying message boxes are available under osutils/.

 Finally, apart from a simple IDE (under wide-IDE/), there is also an Eclipse plugin that provides a more complete experience, under eclipse_plugin/.

 # Building and Debugging